ComputerRL: Scaling End-to-End Online Reinforcement Learning for Computer Use Agents: The Training

 \subsection{\rlmethod for Scaling RL Training}

-In the RL training phase described in Section~\ref{sec:rlvr}, we observe that model performance plateaus after hundreds of training steps, as indicated by stagnating task completion rates and decreasing entropy.
+In the RL training in Section~\ref{sec:rlvr}, we observe that model performance plateaus after hundreds of training steps, with stagnating task completion rates and decreasing entropy.
 This premature convergence motivates us to investigate strategies for extending effective training and enhancing policy exploration.
-Inspired by DAPO~\citep{yu2025dapo}, we experiment with increasing the clipping threshold.
-While this adjustment attenuates the decline in entropy, it also significantly slows the rate of policy improvement.
+Inspired by DAPO~\citep{yu2025dapo}, we experiment with increasing the clipping threshold, which attenuates the decline in entropy but significantly slows down policy improvement.

-To address these limitations, we propose \rlmethod, an approach motivated by the observation that the objectives of SFT and RL differ markedly during training.
-Specifically, as entropy decreases during RL optimization, integrating SFT at critical junctures enhances the agent's exploration and trajectory diversity, thus facilitating further policy optimization.
-In practice, during the initial RL stage, we aggregate and retain all successful rollout trajectories generated during training runs.
-Conventionally, these trajectories are utilized only once and subsequently discarded, resulting in substantial underutilization of computational resources.
-Our collected dataset contains trajectories from various policies at different training stages, representing a valuable and often overlooked source of diverse behavioral data.
+To address the issue, we propose \rlmethod, motivated by the observation that SFT and RL objectives differ markedly during training.
+As entropy decreases during RL optimization, integrating SFT at critical junctures enhances exploration and trajectory diversity, facilitating further policy optimization.
+During initial RL training, we aggregate and retain all successful rollout trajectories.
+While conventionally discarded after single use, these trajectories from various policies at different training steps represent valuable and diverse behavioral data.

-We process this dataset by randomly selecting successful trajectories per unique task to construct a new SFT training set, which exhibits the following salient attributes: \begin{enumerate}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item \textbf{High quality}: All data comprises completed, high-fidelity trajectories. \item \textbf{Diversity}: Rollouts originate from heterogeneous policies and training states, offering a variety of problem-solving strategies. \item \textbf{Computational efficiency}: The dataset leverages existing interaction data, eliminating the need for additional environment rollouts. \end{enumerate}
+We process this dataset by randomly selecting successful trajectories per unique task to construct a new SFT training set, which exhibits the following attributes: \begin{enumerate}[leftmargin=1.5em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item \textbf{High quality}: All data comprises completed, high-fidelity trajectories. \item \textbf{Diversity}: Rollouts originate from heterogeneous policies in different training steps, offering a variety of problem-solving strategies. \item \textbf{Computational efficiency}: The dataset leverages existing interaction data, eliminating the need for additional environment rollouts. \end{enumerate}